Renesauve/VBAOutlookSortDomains/README.md

 # VBAOutlookSortDomains
-Sorts outlook emails by domain
+Sorts outlook emails by domain and then makes a rule for each one to filter received emails to the appropriate folder

+(NEEDS WORK STILL.
+Currently duplicates rules for each email.)

 Made this Module that creates a domain folder for highlighted emails and sorts them appropriately